czar0/multisig-wallet/README.md

 And yup, it is as bad as we thought.
 Our lucky 🐰 might not get their prize, and people might just lose faith in the DAO project: a total disaster 😭.

-And, when we think everything is lost...from literally nowhere, a masked hero 🦸🏿 comes to the rescue...it's `OWNER3`! (what a plot twist! 🙄):
+And, when we think everything is lost...a masked hero 🦸🏿 comes to the rescue...it's `OWNER3`! (what a plot twist! 🙄):

 ```shell
 cast send --private-key ${OWNERS_PK[3]} ${CONTRACT} "approve(uint256)" 0